How to break up with someone

-This article is how to break up and end your relationship in person.
-If you're having a long-distance relationship you can have that breakup conversation on Skype or on Facetime.
+This article is how to end your relationship or marriage in person.
+If you’re having a long-distance relationship you can have that breakup conversation on Skype or on Facetime.
 Breaking up and ending a serious relationship or marriage in any other way, such as on social media or by text, is not the way to do it.

 The ending of a relationship happens in different stages.